diluo28/diluo.github.io/_pages/about.md

 ---

 I am Di Luo, an Assistant Professor at UCLA.
-Previously, I was an <a href="https://iaifi.org/" target="_blank">IAIFI</a> fellow at the NSF AI Institute for Artificial Intelligence and Fundamental Interactions, affiliated with MIT Center for Theoretical Physics and Harvard Physics Department.
+Previously, I was an <a href="https://iaifi.org/" target="_blank" style="text-decoration: none; color: #0073e6;">IAIFI</a> fellow at the NSF AI Institute for Artificial Intelligence and Fundamental Interactions, affiliated with MIT Center for Theoretical Physics and Harvard Physics Department.
 I graduated with Ph.D. degeree in Physics, along with master’s degrees in Mathematics and Physics, from the University of Illinois at Urbana-Champaign in 2021.
 I received my undergraduate degree with double majors in physics and mathematics from the University of Hong Kong in 2016.

 ## Research Interest: